 Accomplishments: Replacement of existing 8 inch clay wastewater line with new PVC wastewater line and associated manholes.
 Project to include the repair of asphalt streets and concrete sidewalks and will take place on Colorado Street south of FM917 to East Mesquite, Colorado Street north of FM971 to East Ash, east on East Ash Street to North Alligator Road, north on Mustang Street from East Ash Street to before East Walnut.
 Engineering funded in 2018 is complete.
-Construction portion of the project was funded in FY20 and will begin once funding is available.
+Construction portion of the project was funded in 2021.
+Construction to begin in early 2022.